mul1sh/torus-airdrop-dashboard/README.md

 ## Usage

-After setting up the app as explained above, you can now run it with the command `npm run serve`
+After setting up the app as explained above, you can now run it with the command `npm run serve` and finally naviaget to `https://localhost:3000` to view the airdrop functionality

 ## Contracts